Luphen1/NewYork-Housing-Market-Portfolio/README.md

 1. What are the average price by type of house?
 2. Find the Maximum price and property square footage by sublocality.
-3. What is the average property square footage by type?
+3. What was the average property square footage by type?
-4. What is the percentage by type of house?
+4. What was the percentage by type of house?
-5. What is the total price by type of house?
+5. What was the total price by type of house?
-6. What is the Maximum price and property square footage by locality?
+6. What was the Maximum price and property square footage by locality?
-7.What is the  Maximum price and property square footage by state?
+7. What was the  Maximum price and property square footage by state?
-8. What is the  property square footage by type of house?
+8. What was the property square footage by type of house?

 ### Findings
 1. House for sale has an average price of 10.2 million by type of house with three bathrooms and bedrooms.